 - Transfers at the mid-market or interbank rate with no fee built into the rate.

 - Service fee starts from 0.35% of the amount – this is extremely low and can be 8x cheaper than banks.
-The percentage fee depends on the currency and amount – check using the Wise, widget (opens in a new tab)
+The percentage fee depends on the currency and amount – check using the Wise, calculator (opens in a new tab)

 - Removes (as much as possible) hidden fees like the receiving fees by having local bank accounts in supported areas

 - Credit or debit card transfers are faster but also add a small fee.

 - Remitly’s fees depend on how much you send, the funding method, and the transfer speed.

 - Fixed Fee: Remitly refers to this as the fee.